United hit by delays as glitches beset system merger

 “It doesn’t look like it’s a major meltdown.
 It looks like a glitch,” said Boyd, who says he has carried out no consulting work with United and is not working with any of its competitors.

-Boyd said arrival times seemed normal but added that kiosk problems would make travelers anxious, particularly as airlines tended to have much fewer check-out counters open since kiosks had become more prevalent.
+Boyd said arrival times seemed normal but added that kiosk problems would make travellers anxious, particularly as airlines tended to have much fewer check-out counters open since kiosks had become more prevalent.

 “When the kiosk refuses to talk to you, who do you yell at?” he said.